FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 * CommitmentDiscountUnit MUST NOT be null when *CommitmentDiscountId* is not null.
 * CommitmentDiscountUnit MUST be null in all other cases.

-In cases where the *CommitmentDiscountQuantity* are present, the following applies:
+In cases where the CommitmentDiscountUnit is not null, the following applies:

 * The CommitmentDiscountUnit MUST represent the unit used to measure the *commitment discount*.
 * When accounting for *commitment flexibility*, the CommitmentDiscountUnit value SHOULD reflect this consideration.